jonro2955/jonro2955/README.md

 <h5 align="center">
 Thank you for visiting my Github page.
 I am a front end web developer based in Metro Vancouver, BC, Canada.
-With a background in customer service and business administration, I have found a calling in software development.
-I love using structured thought processes to create customized software solutions to unique problems.
-The opportunity to contantly learn new technologies means I'm always engaged and growing.
 Listed below are some of the web development projects that I have created.
 Please feel free to try out my live websites or examine their repositories.
-I have created more applications than those that are listed here, which are all available in the "Repositories" tab above.
+You can view all of my repositories in the "Repositories" tab above.
 </h5>